arevlo/claude-code-workflows/README.md

 ### clawd-eyes

+> **⚠️ In Development:** This plugin is still being developed.
+The repository is not yet publicly available.

 Visual browser inspector for Claude Code.
 Control the clawd-eyes servers.

 - `/clawd-eyes:start` - Start backend and web UI servers